Skip to content

 We know people are concerned, but Tasmania continues to receive regular fuel deliveries through the national supply chain as normal.

-While Tasmania’s fuel supply remains secure, with regular deliveries continuing through the national supply chain, we recognise that some customers are experiencing the flow-on effects of higher fuel prices.
+While the State's fuel supply remains secure, with regular deliveries continuing through the national supply chain, we recognise that Tasmanians are experiencing the flow-on effects of higher fuel prices.

 We’re working closely with fuel suppliers, industry and other stakeholders to monitor the situation and to keep fuel moving to where it is needed.